-SlicingDice does not provide or install any SQL client tools or libraries, so you must install any that you want to use with your database.
+SlicingDice does not provide or install any SQL client tools or libraries.

 If you already have a business intelligence application or any other application that can connect to your SlicingDice using a standard JDBC or ODBC driver, you can use them.
 If you still don't have an application that can connect to your database, this section presents one option for doing so using SQL Workbench/J, a free, DBMS-independent, cross-platform SQL query tool.